anhbiphan/Mod-3-Traffic-Crash-Project/README.md

 - Create a model that predicted and classified types of traffic crashes.
 Also to predict if the traffic crashes was going to be a "Rear End" crash or not.
 Dataset parameters were used to predict and distinguish between types of crashes such as "Rear End".

 #### Problems:
 - LabelEncoding, OneHotEncoding and merging dataframes to obtian a cummulative dataset that had everything we needed.
+- Losing data after merging or adding columns.
+- Large amounts of 'Unkown' and NaNs.
 #### Solutions:
 - Effective Googling for assistance.
 - Experiementing with the code to check if they worked correctly.